-Boating parks are a great place to enjoy your love for boating and fishing.
-Going to a boating club or a water park is the best option if you want to have the ultimate fun with friends and family in your boat.
+Boating on lakes is a great place to enjoy your love for boating and fishing.
+Going to a boating club or boating is the best option to have the ultimate fun with friends and family.

-Since boating parks operate under strict rules and regulations, they are relatively safe.
-Hence, you can put complete trust in the resources offered in these places.
+Since California lakes operate under strict rules and regulations, they are relatively safe.
+Hence, you can trust the resources offered throughout California.
 However, these restrictions come at a cost, so you must abide by them no matter what.

 The discussion about two-stroke motors is not new.
-It’s a hot topic in boating circles whether these boats pose some legal issues.
-In California, these waters are slightly different from the other states, so the boating laws are also quite flexible.
+Whether these boats pose legal issues is a hot topic in boating circles.
+In California, these waters are slightly different from the other states, so the boating laws are also quite strict.

 So, if your next boating trip is set in California, keep reading, and you will find some crucial answers.